acuminous/tripitaka/README.md

 ```

 ### error
-The error processor is important for logging errors - without it they will not stringify correctly.
-It is best to put this processor first in the list of processors, as if another processor fires first, it may incorrectly copy the error object.
+The error processor is important for logging errors - without it they will not serialize correctly.
+It is best to put this processor first in the list of processors, as if another processor fires first, it may incorrectly handle the error object.
 If you use the error processor there is no need to also use the context processor.

 The processor operates with the following logic: